Losant/losant-docs/docs/dashboards/input-controls.md

 ### Dynamic Default Values

-By setting dynamic default values for your controls, you can extend the functionality of the Input Controls block to also serve as a series of simple gauges reflecting the last recorded state of your devices.
+By setting dynamic default values for your controls, you can extend the functionality of the Input Controls Block to also serve as a series of simple gauges reflecting the last recorded state of your devices.
 When the block is "locked" (the lock/unlock option in the block settings menu), each of the controls that has a dynamic default set will update with a new value every time your dashboard refreshes.

 ![Input Controls Dynamic Default](/images/dashboards/input-controls-dynamic-default.png "Input Controls Dynamic Default")